walkermatt/longwayaround.org.uk/src/notes/write-small-text-filters-for-shell-vim.rst

     printf 'b\nc\na' | sort

-You can write your own text filter scripts; this is an example from my ```.bin`` directory which can be used to filter JSON text.
+You can write your own text filter scripts; this is an example from my `~/.bin <https://github.com/walkermatt/dotbin>`_ directory which can be used to filter JSON text.
 It supports pretty printing the output as well as removing any formatting so that the JSON text is all on one line.

 ``jsonformat``